 There are many lists on the net, and on print.
 I have quite a few books about the topic myself.
 Inspired by two of them I made in 2009 a couple of videos and published them on YouTube.
 They were both based on photographs turned into films on given themes.

 This first I called “The World’s Most Important destinations”.
-Here the inspiration was a book from Norwegian travellers/journalists Jens A. Riisnæs and Ragnar Hatlem containing 229 major destinations in the world.
+The inspiration was a book from Norwegian travellers/journalists Jens A. Riisnæs and Ragnar Hatlem containing 229 major destinations in the world.
 The video shows my first 50 of them.

 The next I entitled “The World’s Most Important Cities”.
 In another book by the same authors they presented 52 magical cities in the world.
 These were my first 31 of them.